KittyGiraudel/sass-guidelines/index.md

 ## Scoping

 Variable scoping in Sass has changed over the years.
-Until fairly recently, all variables declarations were global, no matter where.
+Until fairly recently, all variable declarations were global, no matter where.
 Since version 3.4, Sass now properly tackles the concept of scopes and local variables.

 Actually, it is not really that Sass has different scopes.
 Indeed, the docs talk about *global variable shadowing*.
 When declaring a variable that already exists on the global scope in an inner scope (selector, function, mixin...), the local variable is said to be *shadowing* the global one.
 Basically, it overrides it just for the local scope.